-Facial herpes is spread by a person infected with the herpes virus to somebody who was previously uninfected.
+Facial herpes is transmitted from someone carrying the herpes virus to a person who has not been exposed to it before.
 Infection is most commonly acquired during infancy or childhood as a result of contact with relatives (for example kissing).
-The source does not always have typical facial herpes symptoms at the time of transmission.
+The source does not always have to have typical facial herpes symptoms at the time of transmission.
 For instance, virus is often shed from the lips before blisters appear and it is also possible to shed infectious virus particles without noticeable symptoms.

-Most people will have come into contact with the virus between the ages of 3-5, but only one in three of these will have a first episode with symptoms.
+Most people will have come into contact with the virus between the ages of 3-5, but only one in three of these will have a first episode with symptoms..